IrronRoman19/final-project-data/README.md

 - It seems that most of reviewes of video games of each genre more liked to review their genre.
 - Every reviewer have different ratings in every video games.

-## Most impressive graph in EDA project:
+## Most impressive graphs in EDA project:

 ![png](./assets/graph2.png)
 ![png](./assets/graph1.png)